 Lisae C Jordan Executive Director & Counsel Maryland Coalition Against Sexual Assault

-To view new laws passed, click here.
+To view a PDF of the laws passed in 2018, click here.

 MCASA encourages and appreciates the support of its member programs and allies in Annapolis.
 Members with suggestions about MCASA’s Legislative Priorities are encouraged to contact [email protected] or call 301-328-7023.